jfo/blog/source/drafts/sild4.md

 recursive, it is much cleaner to have it operate on a _pointer to a pointer_ instead of the pointer itself.
-This way, instead of copying the pointer each time the function is called, it copies a _pointer_ to it, and you can operate _directly_ on the pointer itself, incrementing it regardless of how many stack frames you are inside!
+This way, instead of copying the pointer each time the function is called, it copies a _pointer_ to it, and you can operate _directly_ on the pointer value itself, incrementing it regardless of how many stack frames you are inside!

 So,